libmapper/libmapper/doc/tutorials/tutorial_python.md

 synth consisting of one sine wave.
 For now, we will only worry about controlling one parameter: the frequency of the sine.

-We need to create a handler function for libmapper to update the pyo synth:
+We need to create a handler function for libmpr to update the pyo synth:

 ~~~python
 def frequency_handler(sig, id, val, timetag):